 In general, rotary pump machines are quieter than those with vibration pumps.
 That would suggest that the rotary pump variants would be the quietest models.
 Your options are then limited to the Izzo Alex IV Plus and the Izzo Alex Duetto

 - I think I need a PID.

-Whilst the Mozzafiato and Giotto models employ a PID, the Appartamento uses a cheaper conventional domestic pressurestat.
-In the real world of heat exchanger machines (which these are), it really makes little if any difference as water flowing to the group is merely flash heated in a tube which passes through the boiler.
+All models except the Vivi Flat employ a PID with inbuilt shot timer.
+In the real world of heat exchanger machines (which the Vivi and Alex IV plus are), it really makes little if any difference as water flowing to the group is merely flash heated in a tube which passes through the boiler.
 In the few seconds that water takes to move through that tube, a change of a degree or two in boiler temperature won’t make much difference, so we wouldn’t be choosing on this basis alone.
 Our buyers guide will show you some diagrams which explain the operation of heat exchanger boilers.
 PIDs are more expensive to replace but will probably have greater longevity in operation.
-We call no significant benefit here.
-If you want a PID so you can play with temperature, you will need to purchase a dual boiler R Cinquantotto.
+In the dual boiler Duetto variants, the PID is however essential as it also controls brew temperature.